Article updated on:

 Benefits and Research of Mesenchymal Stem Cells for MS

-Mesenchymal stem cells (MSCs) have shown significant promise as a potential treatment option for multiple sclerosis (MS) and other autoimmune disorders.
-MSCs are multipotent cells that can differentiate into various cell types, including those that repair damaged tissue and modulate immune responses.
-Their unique properties make them an attractive option for developing new therapies to treat MS.
+Mesenchymal stem cells (MSCs) have shown significant potential as a treatment for MS and other autoimmune disorders.
+MSCs can become various cell types, aiding in tissue repair and immune response modulation.
+These unique characteristics make them an appealing option for developing new therapies for MS.

 Promising Results from Clinical Trials